10 Most Popular Dog Breeds in Florida (2023 Update)

 10. Boxer

-Boxers are quite common throughout the whole United States.
+Boxers are pretty common throughout the whole United States.
 However, they are less common in Florida than in other areas.
-These canines are quite active and fun-loving, which is why they are often adopted.
-They are great for those that are looking for a personality dog that is going to give them a lot of fun.
+They are active and fun-loving, which is why they are often adopted.
+They are great for those who are looking for a friendly, goofy dog.

 Conclusion